 Documentation of gifts

 You may have some generous family or friends that decide to help you out with the purchase of your home.
 However, a sudden influx of money to your bank account may look like a loan to a lender, which can affect whether or not you’ll be approved for the loan.

-If you’ve been gifted money that will be used towards the payment of the house, you might need to include a gift letter from the donor that states that the money is, in fact, a gift that comes with no expectation of repayment.
+If you’ve been gifted money to use towards a down payment, you might need to include a letter from the donor that states that the money is, in fact, a gift that comes with no expectation of repayment.
 A letter gift typically includes:

 - The donor’s information such as name, address, and phone number

 - The amount and date of the gift

 - A statement that the gift need not be repaid

 What could derail your loan?

 Purchasing a home is a substantial financial commitment.
 You’ll need to do some careful planning to ensure that your finances stay on track, especially once you begin the application process.
 A few things that could cause problems with your mortgage loan include:

 New credit card spending